zizouet/SpotifyStats/README.md

 ## Usage

-1. Place your Spotify data files in the `data/` directory, the data should be .json files from the spotify all-time  detailled report.
+1. Place your Spotify data files in the `data/` directory, the data should be .json files from the spotify [extended streaming history](https://www.spotify.com/account/privacy/).

 2. Run the main routine to generate the analysis and report:
     ```bash